ligolang/ligo-mirror/gitlab-pages/docs/tutorials/package-management/package-management.md

 {}
 ```

-We will need the ligo compiler binary to compile smart contracts, to get the ligo compiler from npm run the command
+We will need the LIGO compiler binary to compile smart contracts, to get the LIGO compiler from npm run the command

 ```bash
 esy add @ligo/ligo-bin
 ```

-Next we will use a simple dependeny `ligo-list-helper which` is published on npm, to get the library use the command
+Next we will use a simple dependency `ligo-list-helper` which is published on npm, to get the library use the command

 ```bash
 esy add ligo-list-helpers